currymike123/CS1/week2.md

 <b>Casting</b> is a way to convert one type of variable to another type.
 Each one of the variable types has a specific size of memory it uses so only certain types can be cast to other types.

-Smaller types can be cast to larger types but larger types cannot be cast to smaller types.
+Smaller types can be cast to larger types but larger types cannot be cast to smaller types without losing information.

 ---